flutter/flutter-intellij/flutter-gui-tests/README.md

 1. Prepare the flutter-intellij plugin.
 Main menu: Build -> Prepare All Plugin Modules for Deployment.
 Ensure that `flutter-intellij.zip` appears under the root of the project.

-2. Check that buildPlugin task works normally.
+2. Check that the buildPlugin task works normally.
 Open the Gradle tool view: View -> Tool Windows -> Gradle.
 Expamd `Tasks`, then expand `intellij`.
 Select `buildPliugin`, right-click and choose `Run ...`.
 This may take a while initially as it may have to download some files.